Carl Icahn: Personal life

-In the summer of 1978, Icahn, then 41-years old, met Liba Trejbal, a 28-year old ballerina from the former Czechoslovakia.
+In the summer of 1978, Icahn, then 41 years old, met Liba Trejbal, a 28-year-old ballerina from the former Czechoslovakia.
 She became pregnant 8 months later and Icahn offered to marry her if she signed a prenuptial agreement.
 They were married in March 1979.
 In October 1993, Liba filed for divorce and sued to invalidate the prenuptial agreement, claiming she signed it under duress due to the pregnancy.
 The divorce was settled in July 1999.
 They have two children, Brett Icahn and Michelle Celia Icahn Nevin.
 His nephew is Rick Schnall.

 In 1999, Icahn married his longtime assistant and former broker, Gail Golden.
 She has two children from a previous marriage.

 Philanthropy

 Icahn Stadium on Randall's Island in New York City is named after him, as is the Carl C. Icahn Center for Science and Icahn Scholar Program at Choate Rosemary Hall, a prep school in Connecticut.
 This organization pays for tuition, room and board, books, and supplies for 10 students every year for four years (freshman–senior), an endowment valued at about $400,000 per annum.

 Icahn made a substantial contribution to his alma mater, Princeton University, to fund a genomics laboratory which bears his name, the Carl C. Icahn Laboratory at the university's Institute for Integrated Genomics.
 He also made large contributions to Mount Sinai Hospital, New York, of which he is a trustee, which in return named a building the Icahn Medical Institute designed by Davis Brody Bond, and also, in 2013, renamed the Mount Sinai School of Medicine as the Icahn School of Medicine at Mount Sinai.
-The genomics institute led by Eric Schadt was renamed the Icahn Institute for Genomics and Multiscale Biology.
+The genomics institute led by Brian Brown, PhD, was renamed the Icahn Genomics Institute.

 His foundation, the Children's Rescue Fund, built Icahn House in The Bronx, a 65-unit complex for homeless families consisting of single pregnant women and single women with children, and operates Icahn House East and Icahn House West, both of which are homeless shelters in New York City.

 In 2010, Icahn joined the Giving Pledge list, pledging to give away more than half his fortune.
 Icahn is an activist investor, and has worked with the Humane Society of the United States in pushing McDonald's to achieve its pledge to end the sourcing of pork produced with gestation crates.

 In the media

+Oliver Stone used Icahn as the basis for the hostile, cutthroat capitalist character of Gordon Gekko, portrayed by Michael Douglas in his hit film Wall Street (1987).
+One of Icahn's shareholder meeting speeches provided the basis for Gekko's iconic "greed is good" speech.

-Carl Icahn is featured in the 2022 HBO documentary Icahn: The Restless Billionaire directed by Bruce David Klein and Produced by Atlas Media Corp.
+Carl Icahn is featured in the 2022 Emmy-nominated HBO documentary Icahn: The Restless Billionaire directed by Bruce David Klein and produced by Atlas Media Corp.